 Most people with low porosity hair tend to follow natural hair care practices, like the Curly Girl Method, which emphasizes using lightweight hair products that don’t contain sulfates, silicones, and heavy oils.
 You can try a similar hair care routine to prevent your hair from feeling heavy and weighed down.

-Smooth Polished Texture
+Hair Has Smooth Polished Texture